Non-B Visa Run to Laos 2025: Guide for Teachers — KET

 DIY Bus Route

 Bangkok to Nong Khai: Hop an overnight bus from Mo Chit Terminal (400–800 THB, 8:00–9:00 PM, 10–12 hours).
-VIP’s worth it for the legroom.
+VIP are worth it for the legroom.

 Chiang Mai to Nong Khai: Bus to Udon Thani (500–900 THB, 6:00–7:00 PM, 12–14 hours), then a minivan (50–100 THB, ~1 hour).

 Border Crossing: Friendship Bridge 1 opens at 6:00 AM.
-Stamp out of Thailand (free), grab a Lao visa on arrival (30–42 USD or 1,000–1,400 THB, 1 photo, 8:30 AM), bus across (40 THB), then tuk-tuk/taxi to Vientiane (100–200 THB, 30 minutes).
+Stamp out of Thailand (free), grab a Lao visa on arrival (30–42 USD or 1,000–1,400 THB, 1 photo, 8:30 AM), then take a bus across (40 THB).
+When arriving at the border checkpoint, expect to go through entry procedures, including receiving an entry stamp or visa exemption if eligible.
+Next, take a tuk-tuk or taxi to Vientiane (100–200 THB, 30 minutes).
 Aim to arrive by 10:00 AM.

 Meesuk Route